Monday, 30 March 2015

 Cook covered in minimal fire for 45 minutes, stirring every 7-8 minutes.

-Uncover, add salt, sugar.
-Stir well and cover again.
+Remove the cover, add salt, sugar.
+Stir well, cover again.

-After 10 minutes uncover and add the cashew and melon seeds paste.
+After 10 minutes, remove the cover, add the cashew nuts and melon seeds paste.
 Stir well and cover cook for another 10-15 minutes.

 By now it should be done.
-Add the fresh cream and stir well.
-Switch off.
+Add the fresh cream, stir well.
+Switch off the gas stove.

 You may not need to add water as it will be released from the yogurt itself.
-If required a cup of warm water can be used after 45 minutes of cooking.
-This recipe is usually thick.
+If required a cup of warm water can be used after 45-50 minutes of cooking.
+This recipe usually has a thick gravy.

 Friday, 27 March 2015